TallChris91/PRIESTESS/README.md

 <h2>About</h2>

-PRIESTESS is a Dutch chatbot written for an experiment at Lowlands science.
+PRIESTESS is a Dutch chatbot written for an experiment at [Lowlands Science](https://lowlands.nl/programma/ll-science-geheimen-delen-met-een-chatbot/).
 It first tries to engage with a user by asking about their name and their experiences at Lowlands, after which the chatbot asks the user to confess a secret.

 The chatbot tries to reply to all information that the user provides with empathy (as much as a chatbot could do...).